Cskr5/simple-blog/README.md

 - The order of posts is correct (2p)
 - There is a button or link to create "new post" (1p)
 - After saving a post, the user is redirected here to the Post list page (1p)
-- Technical req.: "Post list page is requested" is logged using Logback to the console (1p)
+- Server logging: "Post list page is requested" is logged to the console (1p)

 **NOT list:**
 - there is no modify and delete post function